oer4sdi/OER-MetadataAccessVia-OGC-CSW/README.md

 # OER-MetadataAccessVia-OGC-CSW
-This learning material is a technical tutorial on how to access and use metadata in an SDI to find data on Protected Sites that is needed for windfarm planning in Germany.
+This tutorial will help you understand how metadata is provided and used in SDIs.
+In particular, we will look at metadata based on ISO standards, as well as interfaces for querying and accessing metadata according to the OGC specification of Catalog Services for the Web (OGC CSW).

-After using this tutorial, you will be able to answer the following questions:
+After completing this tutorial, you will be able to query and use OGC Catalog services via Python and QGIS.

-* How can we use metadata for discovering datasets and services in an SDI?
-* What is the role of the ISO and INSPIRE metadata standards?
-* What is the role of OGC catalog services (CSW)?
-* How can I access OGC catalog services with QGIS and/or Python Code?
-* What other approaches are being used to support the discoverability of datasets and services?

 ## Content structure
-#### 1. Overview
+- #### Overview

-#### 2. Background
+- #### Background

-#### 3. Practical examples for using CSW Catalog Services
+- #### Practical examples for using CSW Catalog Services

-#### 4. Summary and Notes on Related Topics
+- #### Summary and Notes on Related Topics

 ## How to use
-* The learning material consists of a PDF file that you can download from the [/docs](https://github.com/oer4sdi/OER-MetadataAccessVia-OGC-CSW/tree/main/docs) subfolder.
+The learning material consists of a PDF file that you can download from the [/docs](https://github.com/oer4sdi/OER-MetadataAccessVia-OGC-CSW/tree/main/docs) subfolder.
 As supporting materials, you will find the sources and data of the exercise in the [/src](https://github.com/oer4sdi/OER-MetadataAccessVia-OGC-CSW/tree/main/src) and [/data](https://github.com/oer4sdi/OER-MetadataAccessVia-OGC-CSW/tree/main/data) subfolders.

-* The learning material will guide you through practical exercises that require to download and install QGIS, DockerDesktop, Jupyter Server and a Python Notebook
+The learning material will guide you through practical exercises that require to download and install QGIS, DockerDesktop, Jupyter Server and a Python Notebook

+The tutorial takes about 90 Minutes for reading and viewing the provided materials, downloading the software and for conducting the hands-on exercises and tasks.

+This OER is primarily designed to be used by students in Geoinformatics, Geomatics and similar study programs.
+It is also useful for students of other study programs and for practitioners who want to enhance their understanding of SDI concepts and technologies.
+Some basic knowledge of web technologies such as HTTP and Web Services is required.
+However, you will be able to follow and find links to further resources if needed.
+Your computer should have 8 GB of usable RAM and 2 GB of usable disk space to download and use the software for this tutorial.

 ## Authors and Licensing